kumagai-group/pydefect/docs_rst/first_principles_calc.rst

 ----------------------------------
 1. Symmetrization of point defects
 ----------------------------------
-As mentioned in the :doc:`tutorial`, the neighboring atoms near the defect are initially slightly perturbed to break the symmetry.
+As mentioned in the :doc:`tutorial`, the atoms neighboring a defect are initially slightly displaced to break the symmetry.
-However, some defects tend to move back to the symmetric configuration or recover a part of symmetry operations during the structure optimization.
+However, some defects tend to relax back to a symmetric configuration, or partially recover symmetry operations during structure optimization.

-Even in these cases, the relaxed structures are not obviously symmetric.
+Even in such cases, the relaxed structures are not obviously symmetric.
-:code:`Pydefect` provides the :code:`refine_defect_poscar` (= :code:`rdp`) sub-command
+:code:`Pydefect` provides the :code:`refine_defect_poscar` (= :code:`rdp`) sub-command,
-that allows for symmetrizing the defect structure.
+which enables symmetrization of the defect structure.
-It is used as:
+It is used as follows:

 ::

      pydefect_vasp_util rdp -p Va_Mg1_0/CONTCAR-finish -d Va_Mg1_0/defect_entry.json -n POSCAR_new

-which creates the POSCAR_new file as follows.
+This command creates the :code:`POSCAR_new` file, as shown below:

 ::